zhon/mockist-style-javascript-tdd-kata/README.md

 Did you forget about IE6 and IE7? ***{shudder}* Let's use jQuery instead.**

 That sounds like a much better idea.
-Now, Let's update the html to pull in jQuery, add a DOM element to put the greeting in, and add some simple styling to make it stand out:
+Now, let's update the html to pull in jQuery, add a DOM element to put the greeting in, and add some simple styling to make it stand out:

 ```html
 <!DOCTYPE html>